dhuo/msan622/homework1/README.md

 ###Plot4: Multi lines###
 -----------------------------------------
-To generate the multi lines with the following r code:
+To generate the multi lines, use the dataset `EuStockMarkets`, and with the following r code:

 ```R
 eu$time <- as.numeric(eu$time)